 What do you do when a project is listed on your website?

 We’ve learned from experience that organizations often appreciate our help with scoping projects.
 When a project is listed we reach out to the organization to schedule time for a needs assessment.
 Based on the needs assessment, we develop a detailed project scope.
-A sample scope can be found here.Once the scope is approved by the client, we share it with network members whose skills and expertise are aligned to the project requirements.
+A sample scope can be found here.Once the scope is approved by the partner, we share it with network members whose skills and expertise are aligned to the project requirements.

 Applying for a Project

 How will I be notified of projects?